-- Orientation will take place during the first 5 weeks of the residency. - Each resident will train with a hospital pharmacy preceptor as assigned each day. - After the orientation period, the resident program director (RPD), hospital pharmacy preceptor and the resident will mutually determine if the resident is ready to function independently as a pharmacist based on the Orientation Assessment of Proficiency criteria and area specific items that may be added. - If the resident is not ready to function independently at the conclusion of the training period, the following actions will occur: - o A list of deficiencies will be developed by the preceptor and resident.
+- Orientation will take place during the first 5 weeks of the residency. - Each resident will train with a hospital pharmacist as assigned each day. - After the orientation period, the RPD, RPC with feedback from the relevant preceptors, and the resident will mutually determine if the resident is ready to function independently as a pharmacist based on the Orientation Assessment of Proficiency criteria and area specific items that may be added. - If the resident is not ready to function independently at the conclusion of the training period, the following actions will occur: - A list of deficiencies will be developed by the preceptor and resident. - A specific plan will be outlined by the preceptor and the resident to provide additional training/experience in the area(s) of weakness.

-- A specific plan will be outlined by the preceptor and the resident to provide additional training/experience in the area(s) of weakness. - o A copy of this plan will be maintained by the RPD and progress will be re-evaluated on a weekly basis. - Residents will be evaluated by their hospital pharmacy preceptors on a quarterly basis and this will be documented in the Staffing evaluations. - Residents will generally staff every third weekend on a rotating basis and include the Friday of the staffing weekend.
+- A copy of this plan will be maintained by the RPD, and progress will be reevaluated on a weekly basis. - Residents will generally staff every third weekend on a rotating basis and include the Friday of the staffing weekend.
 Hours will be posted on the pharmacist schedule.
 Staffing hours can be day or evening.
-The shifts may be 8-10 hours in duration depending on the staffing needs of the pharmacy - O Holiday staffing: Residents are required to work 3 holidays a year and holiday sign up slots will be provided to the residents during orientation.
-Holiday shift options will be determined by the Pharmacy Manager for each residency class and may include: Thanksgiving, day after Thanksgiving, Christmas Eve, Christmas Day, New Years Day, 4th of July, or Memorial Day. - If the holiday falls on a scheduled weekend to work, the resident will be expected to work the non-holiday shift(s). - Please note: Christmas Eve and New Year Eve begin at 3 PM.
-A resident would be expected to work their regularly scheduled weekend hours during the day shifts of these dates - o If the resident needs off on his/her weekend to work, it is the resident's responsibility to trade with another resident or staff pharmacist who can work the assigned shift.
+The shifts may be 8-10 hours in duration depending on the staffing needs of the pharmacy - Holiday staffing: Residents are required to work 3 holidays a year and holiday sign up slots will be provided to the residents during orientation.
+Holiday shift options will be determined by the Pharmacy Manager for each residency class and may include: Thanksgiving, day after Thanksgiving, Christmas Eve, Christmas Day, New Year's Day, 4th of July, or Memorial Day. - If a holiday falls on a scheduled weekend to work, the resident will be expected to work the non-holiday shift(s) of that weekend. - Please note: Christmas Eve and New Year Eve begin at 3 PM.
+A resident would be expected to work their regularly scheduled day hours during the day shifts of these dates - If the resident needs off on his/her weekend to work, it is the resident's responsibility to trade with another resident or staff pharmacist who can work the assigned shift.
 The resident may not give away their shift to a casual or part time pharmacist unless approved by the Pharmacy Manager. - The resident will be involved in various service commitments on behalf of the pharmacy department.
-These commitments occur at various parts of the year and may include, but are not limited to: North Memorial Safety Fair, vaccination clinic.
+These commitments occur at various parts of the year and may include but are not limited to: North Memorial Safety Fair, vaccination clinic.